3 Bedroom Home in Flagstaff - $289,900

 Built in the 1930's, this home has a lot of historic charm built into its architectural details.
 Bring your imagination!
-The property needs a little TLC and is being sold in present physical condition.
+The property needs a little TLC and is being sold in *Present Physical Condition*.
 Great location!
+Close to downtown Flag!

 3 Bedroom Home in Flagstaff - $289,900